Ladi6: Early life, Sheelahroc and Verse Two

-After Sheelahroc broke up, Ladi6 went on to form Verse Two with Parks, Julien Dyne, Markus Vanilau, Elia Gaitau, Vanessa Mcgowan, Dj 4130 and Matipi Turua, as well as a variety of guest musicians.
+After Sheelahroc broke up, Ladi6 went on to form Verse Two with Parks (Brent Park), Julien Dyne, Markus Vanilau, Elia Gaitau, Vanessa Mcgowan, DJ 4130, Matipi Turua, Redford Grenell, Vanessa Mcgowan, Nick Robertson (Shapeshifter) as well as a variety of guest musicians including MC Scribe.
 They released the singles "Danger" and "Gold" (featuring her cousin Scribe and produced by Mu of Fat Freddy's Drop).
 "Gold" went to Number 1 on the NZ Alternative charts in its first week of play on the bNet stations and was the 5th most played song on the bNet stations in 2003.
-"Danger" was re-issued as a bonus track on Time Is Not Much.
+"Danger" was re-issued as a bonus track on Time Is Not Much. and remixed by Manuel Bundy on Solephonics records.
 Ladi6 was nominated for Best Vocalist/MC at the 2003 bNet Awards and Verse 2 won a bNet Award for Best New Act in 2003.
 Verse Two supported international acts such as The Roots, De La Soul and 50 Cent.
+Gil Scott Heron, Erykah Badu, Digable planets.

-The current line-up of the wider Ladi6 group is Ladi6, her partner Parks (a.k.a.
-Brent Park), Julien Dyne and keyboardist Brandon Haru.
-Also an important and vital member of the group is Steve Roberts their sound technician.
+The current line-up of the wider Ladi6 group is Ladi6, her award-winning producer partner Parks, and Producer keyboardist Brandon Haru.
+Also, an important and vital member of the group is Steve Roberts, their sound technician.
 Ladi6 has been called "New Zealand's answer to Erykah Badu".

+Ladi6 evolved with dance crew "The Sixxes", a group consisting of Pasifika and Māori women.
+They create an inclusive and representative female presence on every stage they perform on.

-Ladi6 has been an advocate for many health campaigns and has helped to profile certain issues through speaking out on social media.
+Ladi6 has advocated for many health campaigns and has helped to profile certain issues by speaking out on social media.

-She appeared on Songs From the Inside in 2015 alongside Troy Kingi, MC Scribe and Anika Moa.
-Mentoring incarcerated women in Christchurch women's prison in songwriting.
+She appeared on Songs From the Inside in 2015 alongside Troy Kingi, MC Scribe and Anika Moa, mentoring incarcerated women in Christchurch Women's Prison in songwriting.

-Also in December 2014 saw the release of Oscar Kightley's compelling documentary ‘Ladi6 – Return to Africa,’ which follows Ladi6 on a journey of musical rediscovery to where it all began for her, revisiting the times and places where she was inspired 16 years ago to become a musician.
-The documentary captures an epic adventure for Ladi6, her partner and producer Parks, and their son.
+Also in December 2014 saw the release of her cousin Oscar Kightley's Redbull documentary Ladi6 – Return to Africa, which follows Ladi6 on a journey of musical rediscovery to her origins, revisiting the times and places where she was inspired to become a musician in Tanzania, East Africa.
+The documentary captures the adventure for Ladi6, her partner and producer Parks, and their son, Philli Park-Tamati.